ersheff/Packet-Mule/README.md

 # Packet Mule

-Packet Mule is a web-based tool to simplify network communication in Cycling 74's[Max](https://cycling74.com/products/max).
+Packet Mule is a web-based tool to simplify network communication in Cycling 74's [Max](https://cycling74.com/products/max).
 It is especially useful for remote communication, in-patch chat, or situations where OSC may not be viable (e.g. a public or institutional network where OSC is blocked).

-It's not a library or a package - there's nothing to install on the client (other than Max), though you may want to download the [pm-demo.maxpat] file.
+It's not a library or a package - there's nothing to install on the client (other than Max), though you may want to download the [pm-demo.maxpat](pm-demo.maxpat) file.

 ## Deploy your own Packet Mule server